sunmockyang/zero-point-three/content/sections/01-Prologue.md

 [image](content/01_Dali/Dali_IMG1.jpg, content/01_Dali/Dali_IMG2.jpg, content/01_Dali/Dali_IMG3.jpg, content/01_Dali/Dali_IMG4.jpg  "\"I’m drunk in the photography.
 I’m drunk in the dancing.\"")

 Dali Khlifi, 27, sat at a café bobbing his head to the music.
-He took an occasional sip of _qahwah_, a viscous, bitter Arabic espresso with Turkish roots that requires an acquired taste.
+He took an occasional sip of _qahwah_, a viscous, bitter Arabic espresso with Turkish roots that is an acquired taste.

 Besides being a photographer and a breakdancer, he’s also a Tunisian Christian.
 He is one of the estimated 22,000 Tunisian Christians living among Tunisia’s 11 million Muslims.